fasiha/ebisu/README.md

 - Which facts need reviewing?
 - How does the student’s performance on a review change the fact’s future review schedule?

-Ebisu is a public-domain library that answers these two questions.
+Ebisu is an open-source public-domain library that answers these two questions.
 It is intended to be used by software developers writing quiz apps, and provides a simple API to deal with these two aspects of scheduling quizzes, centered on two functions:
 - `predictRecall` gives the current recall probability for a given fact.
 - `updateRecall` adjusts the belief about future recall probability given a quiz result.

-Behind this simple API, Ebisu is using a simple yet powerful model of forgetting, a model that is founded on Bayesian statistics and exponential forgetting.
+Behind this simple API, Ebisu is using a simple yet powerful model of forgetting, a model that is founded on Bayesian statistics and sum-of-exponentials (power law) forgetting.

-With this system, quiz applications can move away from “daily review piles” caused by less flexible scheduling algorithms.
-For instance, a student might have only five minutes to study today; an app using Ebisu can ensure that only the facts most in danger of being forgotten are reviewed.

-Ebisu also enables apps to provide an infinite stream of quizzes for students who are cramming.
+With Ebisu, quiz applications can move away from “daily review piles” caused by less flexible scheduling algorithms.
+For instance, a student might have only five minutes to study today, so an app using Ebisu can ensure that only the facts most in danger of being forgotten are reviewed.
+And since every flashcard always has a recall probability at any given time, Ebisu also enables apps to provide an infinite stream of quizzes for students who are cramming.
 Thus, Ebisu intelligently handles over-reviewing as well as under-reviewing.

 This document contains both a detailed mathematical description of the underlying algorithm as well as the software API it exports.
 Separate implementations in other languages are detailed below.